pdee/pdee/doc/commands-python-mode.rst

 py-edit-abbrevs
 ---------------
-Jumps to `python-mode-abbrev-table' in a buffer containing lists of abbrev definitions.
+Jumps to ‘python-mode-abbrev-table’ in a buffer containing lists of abbrev definitions.
 You can edit them and type C-c C-c to redefine abbrevs according to your editing.
 Buffer contains a header line for each abbrev table,